mikelawrence/ATV-Control/README.md

 ## Software

 The microcontroller is a Atmel/Microchip XMega8E5.
-Software is written in C using the free [Atmel Studio 7](https://www.google.com/search?q=atmel+studio+7) free cross compiler and development environment.
+Software is written in C using the free [Microchip Studio for AVR](https://www.microchip.com/mplab/microchip-studio) free cross compiler and development environment.
 My normal AVR debugging tool is [Atmel-ICE](https://www.microchip.com/DevelopmentTools/ProductDetails/atatmel-ice).
 You can get it for as low as $62 in the form of a board from Digikey or Mouser.
 Instead of the standard programming header I use the Tag-Connect cable and it's space saving [footprint](https://www.tag-connect.com/product/tc2030-nl-fp-footprint).
 [This](https://www.tag-connect.com/product/tc2030-icespi-nl-no-leg-cable-for-use-with-atmel-ice) is Tag-Connect cable I use with the Atmel-ICE.

 ## Protection Against the Elements